 What was Don Cornelius' Net Worth?

 Don Cornelius was an American television show host and producer who had a net worth of $10 million at the time of his death in 2012.
 On February 1, 2012, police officers found Cornelius with an apparent self-inflicted gunshot wound to the head.
 He was 75.
-Don Cornelius was best known as the host of the nationally syndicated dance/music franchise "Soul Train".
+Don Cornelius was best known as the host of the nationally syndicated dance/music franchise "Soul Train."
 More importantly, he was the show's creator and owner.
-He sold the rights to Soul Train in a group of investors for an undisclosed amount in 2008.
+He sold the rights to Soul Train to a group of investors for an undisclosed amount in 2008.
 Those investors sold Soul Train to BET in 2016.
-Don Cornelius got his start in show business in 1966 when he landed a job as an announcer, news reporter and disc jockey on Chicago radio station WVON.
-Cornelius joined Chicago television station WCIU-TV in 1967 and hosted a news program called "A Black's View of the News".
+Don Cornelius got his start in show business in 1966 when he landed a job as an announcer, news reporter, and disc jockey on Chicago radio station WVON.
+Cornelius joined Chicago television station WCIU-TV in 1967 and hosted a news program called "A Black's View of the News."
 In 1970, he launched "Soul Train" on WCIU-TV as a daily local show.
 The program entered national syndication and moved to Los Angeles the following year.
 Cornelius hosted "Soul Train" from 1971 until 1993 and produced it until he sold it to MadVision Entertainment in 2008.

 Early Life